cloudyr/pyMTurkR/README.md

 Because this package relies on python and boto3, this might create some additional work for the user.
 Namely, in addition to updating R and the R packages that pyMTurkR depends on, there is the potential additional work of updating Python and the boto3 module, should those require updating in the future.

-For a deeper dive on issues related to dependencies, see ["Dependency Hell" on Wikipedia](https://en.wikipedia.org/wiki/Dependency_hell).
+For a deeper dive on issues related to dependencies, see [Dependency Hell on Wikipedia](https://en.wikipedia.org/wiki/Dependency_hell).

 ## Installation ##